by KD Miller

 Catrina continued to swing her feet.
 Her family’s horrible past had finally come back to hurt her.
 How she wanted to halt it.
 Damn her father, grandfather, and great-grandfather.
 She saw her wicked father following in the footsteps of his male ancestors when he “purchased” four boys to be servants, or a nicer word for, “slave.”
 She had to tell Theodore her family history.
 How she wanted it to be a secret, but it weaseled its way out.

 “I need to tell you my family story,” she turned to the boy, who looked back at her with sympathy on his face.
-Sympathy that Mr. Woodrow as her father?
+Sympathy that Mr. Woodrow is her father?
 Possibly.
 The boy gave a curt nod.

 “The men in my family have a long habit of purchasing people for slave labor, and cheating others,” she paused, her eyes instantly closed.
-A tear began to leak, and Catrina’s fingers flew-up and wiped it away.
+A tear began to leak, and Catrina’s fingers flew up and wiped it away.
 With a toss of her auburn hair, she continued.

 “My father only spoke of his ancestors a handful of times, and our history isn’t pretty.
 My Great Grandfather, Diez Woodrow settled in Texas immediately after the state won its Independence from Mexico.
-He was a lawyer from Boston, and took his practice to a growing, un-named community in North Texas.
+He was a lawyer from Boston and took his practice to a growing, un-named community in North Texas.
 He had his house built along the Crystal Springs area by local men living in their wagons.
 He promised them a large payment, and to my father’s knowledge, they were never paid what they agreed on.

-My Grandpa Alex, and his brother, William Woodrow, were not even twelve-years-old when their mother, my Great Grandmother Patience Sheridan Woodrow, died.
+My Grandpa Alex, and his brother, William Woodrow, were not even twelve years old when their mother, my Great Grandmother Patience Sheridan Woodrow, died.
 She was buried at Crystal Springs Cemetery, and the following day, Diez Woodrow answered an ad.

 There was a company in San Antonio that was shipping off Spanish workers to be hired for cheap labor.
-A few weeks later, a group of servants arrived via wagon, and came to Diez’s home to work.
-The youngest was a boy about twelve, he was the exact same age as Grandpa Alex, so naturally he became the boy’s personal servant.
+A few weeks later, a group of servants arrived via wagon and came to Diez’s home to work.
+The youngest was a boy about twelve, he was the exact same age as Grandpa Alex, so naturally, he became the boy’s personal servant.

 My father doesn’t know exactly what happened, and Grandpa Alex never gave him a full story.
-When both boys were about eighteen, the servant went missing.
+When both boys were about sixteen, the servant went missing.
 Grandpa Alex’s brother, my Uncle William, found the boy a few days later, drowned in the spring.
 We don’t know if he purposely drowned himself, or was held under.
 Uncle William supposedly buried him in an unmarked grave at Crystal Springs Cemetery.”

 Catrina paused to stare at Theodore, who looked back in disbelief.
 Had he figured it out?
 The boy seemed to have a sharp mind.
 She continued.

 “A few days after the servant boy drowned, my Grandpa Alex was forced into an arranged marriage to my Grandma Heather.
 She came from a prestigious Virginia family.
 Her father had amassed a fortune after the American Revolution.
 Despite my grandma’s upbringing in high society, she knew the blacksmith trade.
-She could sew a gorgeous quilt, and hammer horseshoes.
+She could sew a gorgeous quilt and hammer horseshoes.
 Her own father believed it to be amusing to teach her.
 When my own father spoke of his mother, his eyes would close, as he remembered her teaching him, and Uncle Jasper about how a lock and key worked, how the springs came together like an art form.
 I wanted him to teach me, but Grandma Heather never taught her two boys.

 “The following morning, father followed Grandpa Alex up the stairs to the attic.
 There seemed to be a misunderstanding.
 Thomas was seen wearing Jasper’s jade ring, and Mr. Charles arrested him for stealing.
 Jasper went into a full-blown screaming meltdown.
-Grandpa Alex felt disgusted that his own son was defending a slave, and had the boy locked overnight in the attic as punishment.”
+Grandpa Alex felt disgusted that his own son was defending a servant, and had the boy locked overnight in the attic as punishment.”